Appearance & Reality > The Lord Jesus Christ > Strong and weak

 “Beware of the false prophets, who come to you in sheep’s clothing, but inwardly are ravenous wolves.

 The Lord Jesus says we will know them by their fruits.
 He then speaks about the bad tree producing bad fruit and the good tree producing good fruit (vs. 16-20), and warns that not everyone who calls Him, “Lord, Lord” will enter the kingdom of heaven (v.
 21).
-In this context, He says, “Many will say to Me on that day…” So it is possible that this is a reference to those who are not true believers but are false prophets.
+In this context, He says: “Many will say to Me on that day …” So it is possible that Matthew 7:22-23 is a reference not to true believers, but to false prophets.

-Let us take note of a few points arising from this passage:
+Let us take note of three points arising from this passage:

 The passage suggests that these people thought they were serving the Lord.
-It does not mean that if we think we are serving the Lord, we are necessarily truly serving Him, and that what we do will be acceptable to Him.
+The fact that they thought they were serving the Lord does not mean they were truly serving Him, or that what they did would be acceptable to Him.

-Some may be deceivers trying to take advantage of others by claiming they are of the Lord while others may themselves be deceived, thinking that they are serving the Lord, when in reality, they are being used by the evil one.
+Some may be deceivers trying to take advantage of others by claiming they are of the Lord.
+But there are also those who may themselves be deceived, thinking that they are serving the Lord, when in reality, they are being used by the evil one.

-This principle can also apply to believers.
+This can also be true of believers.
 We may think we are serving the Lord when, in fact, the evil one is manipulating and using our lives.
 If our lives are not right, we may actually be doing negative, destructive things in the name of the Lord.

 Copyright